nmfs-opensci/CloudComputingSetup/README.md

 The processing power required for a process is more complex than storage space because some code scales with additional CPU and RAM.
 There are a few key questions you should ask when choosing processing power:

-1. Is the code parallelized?
+1. Does the code run in paralel?

     If no, "small" will probably meet your needs unless your code is RAM or storage intensive.